robinboncoeur/KeysToLife/RSTs/Des.rst

 Made Clean
 ==========

-*Lord, if you are willing, you can make me clean* - Matthew 8:2
+*Lord, if you are willing, you can make me clean.* - Matthew 8:2

 Christ’s Sermon calls upon us to pray for our enemies, to bless those who curse us, do good to them that hate us.
 We are never to worry, never to have two masters, to seek first the kingdom of God, and to put our treasures in heaven.